-- One such duty is that of carrying out the mandate so long as the mandatory is vested therewith.
-In the case of non-performance of such duty, the mandatary is answerable for damages and interest. - \ Directors are subject to the duties on mandatories in the Civil Code insofar as these do not conflict with the Companies Act.
+- Directors are subject to the duties on mandatories in the Civil Code insofar as these do not conflict with the Companies Act. - One such duty is that of carrying out the mandate so long as the mandatory is vested therewith.
+The mandatory also has a duty to render account of his management to the mandator.
+In the case of non-performance of such duty, the mandatary is answerable for damages and interest.